 Urgent repairs in Rohingya camps

-Refugees in Jamtoli camp are still living in temporary shelters, having fled persecution in Myanmar four years ago.
-There aren’t enough toilets, and many latrines are overflowing with waste, turning to unhygienic mud when it rains.
+Refugees in Jamtoli camp are still living in temporary shelters, having fled persecution in Myanmar six years ago.
+There aren’t enough toilets, and many latrines are overflowing with waste, turning to unhygienic during this monsoon season.